Exercise - Configure applications to send or receive messages through an Event Hub

 The Java receiver application, that you'll configure in this unit, stores messages in Azure Blob Storage.
 Blob Storage requires a storage account.

-Create a storage account (general-purpose V2) using the
+In the Cloud Shell, create a storage account (general-purpose V2) using the

 storage account createcommand.
 Remember we set a default resource group and location, so even though those parameters are normally required, we can leave them off.